workcraft/workcraft/README.md

 ### Building in Eclipse

-[Eclipse IDE](https://www.eclipse.org/)	is a convenient environemnt for developing and debuging Workcraft.
+[Eclipse IDE](https://www.eclipse.org/)	is a convenient environment for developing and debugging Workcraft.
 When setting Eclipse from Gradle scripts it is important to separate its *Workspace* directory from the *Project* directory (otherwise Gradle integration may fail).

-* As an example, create `workcraft-workspace` directory and clone the workcraft git repo into it:
+* As an example, create `workcraft-workspace` directory and clone the Workcraft repo into it:

     $ mkdir workcraft-workspace
     $ cd workcraft-workspace
     $ git clone https://github.com/tuura/workcraft workcraft-master

 * Install [Buildship Gradle Integration](https://marketplace.eclipse.org/content/buildship-gradle-integration)
-  plugin in Eclipse via the *Help->Instal New Software…* menu.
+  plugin in Eclipse via the *Help->Instal New Software...* menu.

 * In Eclipse select the `workcraft-workspace` directory as the current *Workspace*.

-* Import the project from Gradle config via the *File->Import..->Gradle* menu.
+* Import the project from Gradle config via the *File->Import...->Gradle* menu.
 Select `workcraft-workspace/workcraft-master` as the *Project* directory.
 Follow the import accepting the default settings.

-* Import `WorkcraftRunner` project via the *File->Import…* as a *General->Existing Projects into Workspace* item.
+* Import `WorkcraftRunner` project via the *File->Import...* as a *General->Existing Projects into Workspace* item.

 * Create a *Java Application* runner with the following configuration: